-If you are confused about how serial number represents the date? then you should understand how date saves in excel.
-From 1 Jan 1900 excel assigning a serial number to each date.
-For 1 Jan 1900 one, for 2 Jan 1900 two and so on.
+If you are confused about how the serial number represents the date?
+Then you should understand how data save in Excel.
+From 1 Jan 1900, excel assigned a serial number to each date.
+For 1 Jan 1900 one, 2 Jan 1900 two and so on.

-For example, if we give serial number 1 in year formula it will return 1900 as per the below logic.
+For example, if we give serial number 1 in the year formula, it will return 1900 per the logic below.

-Observe the formula we just input 1 in the serial number and it returned 1900 which is the year related to that date.
+Observe the formula; we just input 1 in the serial number, and it returned 1900, the year related to that date.
 We will see a few more examples of how to use the YEAR function.

 How to Use Excel YEAR Formula in Excel?

 Excel YEAR Formula is very simple and easy.
 Let’s understand how to use the Excel YEAR Formula with a few examples.

 Example #1 – YEAR Formula with DATE Function

 To know the 4-digit year, we need to input the date’s serial number.
 But, how can we every time calculate the serial number for a date every day?
 So, instead of using the serial number, we can use the date formula.

 Follow the steps below to get the year from a date using the date formula instead of the serial number.